shivamom8282/student-management-/README.md

 # student-management-
-this is a of student management system with c++
+This is a of student management system with c++